The death of someone we care about can have real and lasting impact on us and the people around us.

 And this is available to anyone who is using our services at present, or at any time in the past.

-As a member of our industry body SAIF we are able to invest in a service which can provide supportive counselling for the families that come to us.
+As a member of our industry body SAIF families that come to us are entitled to use the helpline provided.

-The service is called ‘SAIF Care’ and it provides a range of services to people who have been bereaved and are over the age of 18, including:
+The service is called ‘SAIF Care’ and it provides a range of services to people who have been bereaved and are over the age of 18

 Who and what is SAIF Care?